 Will the courts in your jurisdiction examine whether the foreign court had jurisdiction over the defendant?
 If so, what criteria will they apply to this?

-- the judgment debtor, being a defendant in the foreign proceedings, submitted to the jurisdiction of that court by voluntarily appearing in the proceedings otherwise than for the purpose of protecting, or obtaining the release of, property seized, or threatened with seizure, in the proceedings, or of contesting the jurisdiction of that court; or
+- the judgment debtor, being a defendant in the foreign proceedings, submitted to the jurisdiction of that court by voluntarily appearing in the proceedings otherwise than for the purpose of protecting, or obtaining the release of, property seized, or threatened with seizure, in the proceedings, or of contesting the jurisdiction of that court;

-- the judgment debtor was plaintiff in, or counter-claimed in, the proceedings in the foreign court; or
+- the judgment debtor was plaintiff in, or counter-claimed in, the proceedings in the foreign court;

-- the judgment debtor, being a defendant in the foreign proceedings, had before the commencement of those proceedings agreed, in respect of the subject matter of the proceedings, to submit to the jurisdiction of that court or of the courts of the country of that court; or
+- the judgment debtor, being a defendant in the foreign proceedings, had before the commencement of those proceedings agreed, in respect of the subject matter of the proceedings, to submit to the jurisdiction of that court or of the courts of the country of that court;

 - the judgment debtor, being a defendant in the foreign proceedings, was at the time when the proceedings were instituted resident in, or being a body corporate had its principal place of business in, the country of that court; or

-- the judgment debtor, being a defendant in the foreign proceedings, had an office or place of business in the country of that court and the proceedings in that court were in respect of a transaction effected through or at that office or place;
+- the judgment debtor, being a defendant in the foreign proceedings, had an office or place of business in the country of that court and the proceedings in that court were in respect of a transaction effected through or at that office or place.

-- the foreign judgment was given in an action of which the subject matter was immovable property or in an action in rem of which the subject matter was movable property, if the property in question was at the time of the proceedings in the foreign proceedings situate in the country of that court;
+If the foreign judgment was given in an action of which the subject matter was immovable property or in an action in rem of which the subject matter was movable property, the foreign court will be deemed to have had jurisdiction if the property in question was at the time of the proceedings before the foreign court situate in the country of that court.

-- the foreign judgment was given in an action other than the actions set out in (a) and (b) above, if the jurisdiction of the foreign court is recognised by the law of Jersey.
+If the foreign judgment was given in an action other than the actions set out in in the preceding two paragraphs, the foreign court will be deemed to have had jurisdiction if the jurisdiction of the foreign court is recognised by the common law of Jersey.

 - if the judgment debtor, being a defendant in the foreign proceedings, was a person who was entitled to immunity from the jurisdiction of the courts of the country of the foreign court in accordance with public international law and they did not submit to the jurisdiction of that court.

-- The judgment debtor was, at the time the proceedings were instituted, present in the foreign country.
+- the judgment debtor was, at the time the proceedings were instituted, present in the foreign country;

-- The judgment debtor was claimant, or counterclaimed, in the proceedings in the foreign court.
+- the judgment debtor was claimant, or counterclaimed, in the proceedings in the foreign court;

-- The judgment debtor, being a defendant in the original court, had before the commencement of the proceedings agreed, in respect of the subject matter of the proceedings, to submit to the jurisdiction of that court or of the courts of that country.
+- the judgment debtor, being a defendant in the original court, had before the commencement of the proceedings agreed, in respect of the subject matter of the proceedings, to submit to the jurisdiction of that court or of the courts of that country.

 Do the courts in your jurisdiction impose any requirements on the way in which the defendant was served with the proceedings?
 Can foreign judgments in default be enforced?